-George Bass George Bass and Matthew Flinders were the last of the great maritime explorers of the Australian coastline.
+George Bass (image on the left) and Matthew Flinders were the last of the great maritime explorers of the Australian coastline.
 In a number of voyages, they helped to map out the shape of the Australian continent and the island of Tasmania.
 Bass (1771 - 1803) was born in England and became an apprentice surgeon while he was a teenager.
-At 18 he joined the British Royal Navy and in 1795 he sailed to New South Wales as the ship's doctor on board HMS Reliance where he first met Matthew Flinders.
+At 18 he joined the British Royal Navy and in 1795 he sailed to New South Wales as the ship''s doctor on board HMS Reliance where he first met Matthew Flinders.
 Flinders (1774 – 1814) was born in England and joined the British Royal Navy when he was 15.
-At the age of 20 he boarded HMS Reliance as the Midshipman, or the master's mate.
+At the age of 20 he boarded HMS Reliance as the Midshipman, or the master''s mate.
 The two young men both shared a great interest in navigation and maritime exploration.

 The Reliance arrived in Sydney in September 1795 and Bass and Flinders immediately made preparations to explore.
 Bass had brought with him from England a rowing boat less than three metres long.
 He named in Tom Thumb after the tiny fairytale character.
 After just a few weeks of preparation, they sailed south to Botany Bay and explored the Georges River.
 They returned nine days later and reported to Governor Hunter which led to the establishment of a settlement on the Georges River, which was named Bankstown.